lacodornella/QuiBot/README.md

  - [AccelStepper](https://github.com/waspinator/AccelStepper)

+## Project folders

+The project uses the following folders:
+ - QuiBot: C++ Arduino program
+ - PCB_QuiBot: Kicad PCB project
+ - static: Used to store some static docs files

 ## Development

 This robot has been conceived and developed by Aleix Badia and Pau Lafoz from La Codornella under the UPC project "Qui-Bot H2O", led by Marta Tarrés and Toni Dorado, and funded by FECYT.